Amir-Mansoori/Embedded-Cpp-Course/1-Requirements-for-C++-in-embedded-systems/3_Compilation-basics/README.md

     popq    %rbp
     ret
 ```
-if you use the assembler on:
+if you use the compiler on:
 ```
 int main() {
     return 0;